Roman Army Units in the Western Provinces (2)

 The appearance of Roman soldiers in the 3rd century AD has long been a matter of debate and uncertainty, largely thanks to the collapse of central control and perpetual civil war between the assassination of Severus Alexander in 235 and the accession of the great Diocletian in 284.

-Dr Raffaele D’Amato is an experienced Turin-based researcher of the ancient and medieval military worlds.
-After achieving his first PhD in Romano-Byzantine Law, and having collaborated with the University of Athens, he gained a second doctorate in Roman military archaeology.
-He currently works in Istanbul at the Fatih University as visiting Professor for the TUBITAK (Turkish Government Research Institution) on a project linked to the arms and armour of Rome and Byzantium.
+Dr Raffaele D’Amato is an experienced researcher of the ancient and medieval military worlds.
+After achieving his first PhD in Romano-Byzantine Law, he gained a second doctorate in Roman military archaeology.
+He has written some 40 books and numerous articles on the Roman Empire, Byzantium, medieval Europe and the military of Ancient Greece.

 Raffaele Ruggeri was born in Bologna where he works and lives with his wife.
 After studying at the Fine Arts Academy he worked in several areas of graphics and design before deciding to devote himself to illustration.
-He has long been interested in military history and has illustrated a number of books for Osprey, specializing in African subjects.
+He has long been interested in military history and has illustrated a number of books for Osprey.